NaZsuAna/fcc-survey-form/README.md

 # fcc-survey-form

 It is a survey form project.
-The idea is from FreeCodeCamp, with the added knowledge from The Odin Project
+The idea is from FreeCodeCamp, with the added knowledge from The Odin Project.

 The project is functionally similar to the ones in FCC and fulfills the user stories.